Unstructured-IO/unstructured/docs/source/core/staging.rst

 ``read_and_combine_json``
 --------------------------

-Reads, deserializes, and combines JSON data from a directory into a list of Element objects.
+Reads, deserializes, and combines JSON data from a directory into a list of Iterable objects.

 Examples: